 The significant difference between the two types of tires is the type of build and the benefits they offer in each kind of situation.
 Also, at the bottom of it all, the term ‘bias’ and ‘radial’ are just references to the angle at which the nylon cords are stacked on top of each other to create an intricate and durable tire.

 Now, I am going to tell you everything I know in detail about both of these tires.
-So, hopefully, by the end of this article, you will get to know about radial vs bias trailer tire and more.
+So, hopefully, by the end of this article, you will get to know about radial vs bias trailer tires and more.

 Table of Contents